Afghanistan coach reveals strategy to exploit Kohli’s weakness in Super 8 fixture

 Despite the question being about former India captain Virat Kohli, Trott’s response did not mention Kohli’s name even once.

-“When planning for an opponent, we analyze the last few innings to identify any relevant trends or patterns.
 We also consider the player’s full history and our past experiences playing against them.
 Our assessment takes into account more than just their recent form.
 If we notice a player is out of form, we look for ways to leverage that information and potentially extend their slump,” Trott claimed.

 Latest Newsmore